 This past weekend I channeled my inner Pinterest guru and made my own aromatherapy candles with the help of my friend, Lauren.
 While a DIY candle-making session was a fun way to spend our Sunday afternoon, our use of top-grade essential oils combined with Lauren’s background in art therapy made it much more of an educational learning experience on my end.

 A recent Springfield College graduate, Lauren Ciborowski is an Art Therapy Facilitator of Art for Healing at Hartford Hospital’s Department of Integrative Medicine.
-Beginning her internship with the hospital in 2014, she is now an independent contractor, holding various workshops to help promote wellness and healing in patients through creativity.
+Beginning her internship with the hospital in 2014, she is now an independent contractor, holding various workshops to help promote wellness and healing in patients through hands-on creativity.

 Soy wax flakes (Lauren purchased a ten pound bag on amazon)